aws-samples/aws-eda-workshops/workshops/eda-workshop-lsf/README.md

 ## Overview

-The CloudFormation templates in this demo deploy a fully functional IBM Spectrum LSF compute cluster with all resources required to run a license-free EDA verification workload on a sample design.
+The CloudFormation templates in this workshop deploy a fully functional IBM Spectrum LSF compute cluster with all resources required to run a license-free EDA verification workload on a sample design.
 This workshop uses the IBM Spectrum LSF Resource Connector feature to dynamically provision AWS compute instances to satisfy workload demand in the LSF queues.

 ## Prerequisites

 The following is required to run this workshop:

 * An AWS account with administrative level access
-* Access to LSF installation and binary packages.
-Bring your own license or obtain a trial from IBM.
+* Installation packages from the evaluation version of IBM Spectrum LSF
 * An Amazon EC2 key pair
 * A free subscription to the [AWS FPGA Developer AMI](https://aws.amazon.com/marketplace/pp/B06VVYBLZZ).
 * A free subscription to the [Official CentOS 7 x86_64 HVM AMI](https://aws.amazon.com/marketplace/pp/B00O7WM7QW).